 Instructions

-- In a mixer, add the butter and sugar together and beat for about 3 - 4 minutes, or until light and fluffy.
+- Add the butter and sugar together in a stand mixer fitted with a paddle attachment and beat for about 3 - 4 minutes, or until light and fluffy.

 - Add in the egg and yolk, beat for another 2 minutes, or until light and fluffy.